 Getting there: Take the L4 metro line and get off at Alfons X station.
 When you exit the metro station, supply yourself with beer.
 The way to the bunkers is very obvious as you need to walk uphill to reach the spot.
 It takes half an hour more or less.

 The secret beach in the beautiful fisherman village of Garraf was another recommendation by Miguel.

 Escape the crowded city beaches and head to one of Barcelona’s best-kept secrets.

 This is one of my favorite secrets.
-The beach is so calm and beautiful, plus, it’s surrounded by more wonderful views.
+The beach is so calm, beautiful, and it’s surrounded by wonderful mountainous views, it might just be one of the best beaches in Spain.
 The beach at Garraf is the best getaway from the tourist crowds in Barcelona.
 Also, it’s an awesome day trip destination.